 This one’s more relevant to brick and mortar businesses – if one business operating from one location has multiple websites and each one lists the same business name, address and phone number, this can have a negative effect in search.
 More importantly, it’s confusing for users.

-Google needs consistent NAP information in order to validate your location and return your site in local searches, and sending it mixed signals over what domain is linked to a certain location isn’t going to help.
+Google needs consistent NAP information in order to validate your location and return your site in local searches and the local pack.
+Sending it mixed signals over what domain is linked to a certain location isn’t going to help.

 The best approach…

 If you have multiple websites, or are considering building more, ask yourself why having more than one site is necessary.
-If you can’t come up with a good answer and are wondering how best to deal with them, my colleague Tom has written a great blog on merging several domains.
+If you can’t come up with a good answer and are wondering how best to deal with them, consider merging several domains.